 - Current problems or issues going on in life.
 As mentioned at the beginning of the post, when we are going through some sort of distressful issue in life our brain tends to carry it through the day and file it at night.
 Consider if you are debating over quitting your job.
 At night, you may find yourself experiencing racing thoughts.
 This is due to your brain being stimulated by the “current problem or issue in your life”.

-At this point you have an understanding of why we experience racing thoughts at night.
-As well as common triggers that lead to the racing thoughts.
+At this point, you have an understanding of why we experience racing thoughts at night.
+As well as common triggers that lead to racing thoughts.

 Let’s transition to coping skills.
 Below are tips and recommendations that support you in managing how your brain is stimulated at night.
-With the overall goal aimed to help you reduce late night racing thoughts.
+The overall goal aimed to help you reduce late-night racing thoughts.